decentralizedintelligencenetwork/.github/profile/README.md

 ## Our Vision

-- **Doctelligence** is an open-source framework driven by the principles of decentralization and community collaboration.
+- **Doctelligence** is an open-source framework driven by the principles of decentralization and community collaboration. ....**DIN labs** is the arm of Doctelligence that develops technologies for DecAI as a comerical arm which can also support insitutional side chains.....
 Supported by the **Doctelligence Foundation**, our mission is to empower individuals, organizations, and various sectors through transparent, decentralized AI technologies.
 With no central authority, we enable innovation and growth driven by the community, ensuring a fair and functional ecosystem for all participants.

 ### Explore Our White Paper